This article may contain compensated links. See our full disclosure here

-Enjoy lunch by the harbour and then take a ferry to one of the islands in the Oslo fjord.
+Enjoy lunch by the harbor and then take a ferry to one of the islands in the Oslo fjord.
 Disembark and take a stroll around one of the islands.
 You can even join the locals and go swimming in summer.
-Read more in my Oslo guide
+Read more in our Oslo guide

 The ferry drops you back at Akers Brygge, Oslo’s harbourside where you can enjoy the cafes and shops before you go to the train station for your onward journey to Gothenburg.

 Next stop, Sweden!
 Take the train to Gothenburg from Oslo S (Oslo Central Station).
 The journey takes 3½ hours and before you know it you are in another country.
 Don’t forget your passport!
 Book your onward journey to Gothenburg with Vy – check timetables and book tickets online.